alextianyf/Underwater-Image-Quality-Enhancement-L2UWE/README.md

 This hands-on research helped bridge theory with implementation and deepened my understanding of image enhancement challenges in real-world environments.

 ---

-## About This Implementation

-The original implementation of L²UWE was developed in **MATLAB**.
-This repository provides a **Python-based reimplementation** based solely on the methodology and equations described in the original paper.

-All components were recreated from scratch using OpenCV, NumPy, and Matplotlib, with a strong emphasis on:

-- Code clarity
-- Educational visualization
-- Faithful adherence to the paper’s pipeline

-This reimplementation allowed me to deepen my understanding of image formation models, local contrast theory, and underwater image enhancement techniques through direct engagement with the algorithmic design.

 ## Features